Key Takeaway

 Understanding New York’s Serious Injury Threshold: When “Suboptimal Effort” Can Derail Your Personal Injury Case

-In New York personal injury law, proving you sustained a “serious injury” is often the make-or-break factor in your case.
-A recent First Department decision in Morales v Cabral, 2019 NY Slip Op 08516 (1st Dept. 2019) demonstrates exactly how critical objective evidence becomes—and how “suboptimal effort” during medical examinations can destroy an otherwise valid claim.
+A recent First Department decision in Morales v Cabral, 2019 NY Slip Op 08516 (1st Dept. 2019) shows exactly how critical objective evidence is.
+It also demonstrates how “suboptimal effort” during medical examinations can destroy an otherwise valid claim.

 This case serves as a crucial reminder for anyone injured in a New York car accident or slip-and-fall incident: understanding what constitutes serious injury under New York Insurance Law § 5102(d) could determine whether you recover substantial compensation or walk away with nothing.